Original Research ARTICLE

-Citation: Tibana RA, de Almeida LM, Frade de Sousa NM, Nascimento DdC, Neto IVdS, de Almeida JA, de Souza VC, Lopes MdFTPL, Nobrega OdT, Vieira DCL, Navalta JW and Prestes J (2016) Two Consecutive Days of Crossfit Training Affects Pro and Anti-inflammatory Cytokines and Osteoprotegerin without Impairments in Muscle Power.
+Citation: Tibana RA, de Almeida LM, Frade de Sousa NM, Nascimento DdC, Neto IVdS, de Almeida JA, de Souza VC, Lopes MdFTPL, Nobrega OdT, Vieira DCL, Navalta JW and Prestes J (2016) Two Consecutive Days of Extreme Conditioning Program Training Affects Pro and Anti-inflammatory Cytokines and Osteoprotegerin without Impairments in Muscle Power.
 Front.
 Physiol.
 7:260. doi: 10.3389/fphys.2016.00260

 Received: 22 April 2016; Accepted: 13 June 2016;

 Reviewed by:Domenico Martone, University of Naples “Parthenope”, Italy

 David Michael Bellar, University of Louisiana at Lafayette, USA

 Copyright © 2016 Tibana, de Almeida, Frade de Sousa, Nascimento, Neto, de Almeida, de Souza, Lopes, Nobrega, Vieira, Navalta and Prestes.
 This is an open-access article distributed under the terms of the Creative Commons Attribution License (CC BY).
 The use, distribution or reproduction in other forums is permitted, provided the original author(s) or licensor are credited and that the original publication in this journal is cited, in accordance with accepted academic practice.
 No use, distribution or reproduction is permitted which does not comply with these terms.